 Camping & Cabins

-Quatse River Regional Park – located right in Coal Harbour.
-(Please note: they have heavy restrictions right now due to Covid-19).
+Quatse River Regional Park – is located right in Coal Harbour.
+Please note, that reservations are required.

 Port Hardy RV Resort & Cabins – also located on the Quatse River and closer to Port Hardy.